UF Health Shands Psychiatric Hospital

 - Supervised involvement in core legal issues as they apply to psychiatrically hospitalized children and adolescents (e.g., abuse, custody, informed consent, confidentiality, intent to leave, involuntary commitment, and Department of Children and Families involvement).

-The fellow should demonstrate ability to:
+The resident should demonstrate ability to:

 - Perform an inpatient admission interview, with focus on the development of rapport, interview structure, diagnostic skills, and the comprehensive Mental Status Examination.

 - Work effectively with children, adolescents and families in crisis.

 - Formulate a differential diagnosis and a multi-disciplinary treatment plan tailored to the individual needs of the patient, i.e., crisis intervention, evaluation and diagnosis, stabilization on medication, and/or preparation for long-term residential psychotherapy placement, or treatment of emotional or behavioral disorders.